StefanoMarina/knot/README.md

 There is an app.js file to be used as a process, type ``node app.js`` for more info on usage.

-Why "knot"? well, it's a node that binds... sorry.
 ## Use knot in your applications

 ### OSC